 Saltford Golf Club was established in 1904, with its Club House built the following year.

-Several men from Saltford lost their lives during both the First and Second World Wars – details can be found on the railings by the war memorial on the corner of Beech Road and Norman Road.
-Saltford’s War Memorial was originally located in the centre of the road close to its current location, and was erected in 1920.
+Sadly several men from Saltford lost their lives during both the First and Second World Wars.
+Details can be found on the railings by the war memorial on the corner of Beech Road and Norman Road.
+Please find copies of the information on the first plaque here and the second plaque here.
+Saltford’s War Memorial was was erected in 1920 and originally located in the centre of the road close to its current location (centre of the High St at its junction with Norman Road).
 It was moved to its current location in 1966 following it being damaged by a car.
 The railings in front of the War Memorial are assets belonging to Saltford Parish Council.
-These were updated in 2018 to commemorate the 100th anniversary of the end of World War 1.
+The railings were updated by the Parish Council in 2018 to commemorate the 100th anniversary of the end of World War 1.

 In Saltford’s Churchyard at St Mary’s, which is managed by Saltford Parish Council, there are Commonwealth War Graves for three men who died in in the First and Second World Wars.
 Sidney Goddard – Stoker 1st Class died on 3 November 1915, age 26, whilst serving on HMS Larkspur.
 Henry Mitchell was a Private in the Wiltshire Regiment, he died from his wounds age 25 on 14 October 1917.
 George Hamilton was a Sergeant in the Royal Artillery, who died in 1945.